ocaml/dune/doc/reference/dune/executable.rst

 ``.exe``. ``.bc`` files require additional files at runtime that aren't currently tracked by Dune, so they don't run ``.bc`` files during the build.
 Run the ``.bc.exe`` or ``.exe`` ones instead, as these are self-contained.

-When compiling to Wasm but not to JavaScript, a ``.bc.js`` file can also be produced for compatibility.
-It is just a copy of the ``bc.wasm.js`` file.

 Lastly, note that ``.bc`` executables cannot contain C stubs.
 If your executable contains C stubs you may want to use ``(modes exe)``.